nihirv/mojeek-search-choices/CONTRIBUTING.md

 # Search Choices Contributing Guide

-To submit a Search Choice can either open an Issue, for which there will be a set of boxes to fill out, or you can submit a Pull Request.
+To submit a Search Choice you can either open an Issue, for which there will be a set of boxes to fill out, or you can submit a Pull Request.
 If you are submitting a Pull Request then please look at the [choices folder](./choices) which contains ```.choices``` file formats as a reference guide.

 ### The following items will be required in order to submit a Search Choice:
 - the name of the Search Choice, it is best here to just use the brand or domain name of the website in question